Easy Homemade Dairy-Free and Vegan Pesto Recipe

-This 5-ingredient, 5-minute dairy free pesto recipe is the most delicious homemade version of a beloved Italian staple!
-A freezer-friendly vegan pesto sauce that the whole family will love.
+This 5-ingredient, 5-minute dairy-free pesto recipe is the most delicious, vegan version of a beloved Italian staple!
+A freezer-friendly, classic pesto that the whole family will love!
 Serve with pasta, sandwiches, salads, and more.

 Table of Contents

 There is nothing better than homemade basil pesto– it’s truly one of my favorite sauces.
 The best part?
 Pesto feels like a super fancy pasta sauce but is actually super quick and easy to make!
 My easy Vegan Pesto Recipe is so delicious it will blow your mind that there is absolutely no dairy in it.

 Traditional pesto is made with a whole bunch of parmesan cheese, but to make this pesto vegan, I left it out and added in a bit more salt.
 It tastes like everything you love about pesto– the same simple ingredients: fresh herbs, olive oil, pine nuts, and garlic cloves, and the same creamy texture–all without any dairy whatsoever!
 My go-to version that has the BEST flavor.

 I have so many favorite ways to serve vegan basil pesto: on pasta, on sandwiches, and as a salad dressing.
 Or, use it in these delicious pesto recipes: Keto Summer Pasta with Pesto, Pesto Shrimp Kabobs, Keto Crispy Pesto Chicken, Pesto Meatballs, and more!

 - Simple, fresh ingredients

 - Vegan, Dairy Free, Whole30 & Keto Pesto Recipe